bSI-InfraRoom/MVD-Infra-Test-Instructions/docs/ValidationCriteriaMaster.md

 > - Given a set of groups taken from the [Groups Table](#Groups-Table)
 > - Then the Group, and optionally the Group Type, exists
-> - And the Group must group at least a number within [Minimum..Maximum] of the requested Object
+> - And the Group must group at least a number within [MinSize..MaxSize] of the requested Object

 </details>